 Hyde says it’s “a lovely benchmark” to assume that most people will suffer negative effects when they’re not honest with their partners about serious things they might be hiding, such as cheating, a gambling or drug problem, bad investments, losing a job, or criminal behavior.
 Most people, however, are honest because of one thing: fear.

 “They think, ‘bad shit will happen if I lie — I’ll be the one who gets caught, or arrested or loses everything,’ so they’re afraid,” she says.

-Or, say you had a fling with a co-worker that your wife doesn’t know about, and you’re suddenly struggling to explain your desire to avoid work events or why you want a new job when your career had been going so well.
-Your wife might be confused or suspicious and therefore trust you less, or if she believes your explanations, you might feel like a jerk, which also could increase the distance between you.
+Or, say you had a fling with a coworker that your wife doesn’t know about, and you’re suddenly struggling to explain your desire to avoid work events or why you want a new job when your career had been going so well.
+Your wife might be confused or suspicious and therefore trust you less, or if she believes your explanations, you might feel like a jerk, which might also increase the distance between you.
 In addition, Hyde says, if you’re cheating and your partner thinks she’s in a faithful and monogamous relationship, you’re robbing her of her free will to make informed decisions about your relationship.

 “The index is if there’s guilt and shame involved, that’s taking up your mental energy,” Pillemer says.

 Having secrets saps mental energy and does tend to wear on most people over time, Garrison agrees.